 Article 23 - It regulates the prohibition of traffic and forced labour.

-It implies the misuse of others’ service or labour without payment.
+It implies the misuse of others’ services or labour without payment.

 Labour without payment is known as begar.